-Bankruptcy is a legal process that can provide tangible debt relief to anyone unable to meet their financial obligations.
+Bankruptcy is a legal process that provides tangible debt relief to anyone unable to meet their financial obligations.
 The Bankruptcy Insolvency Act (BIA) provides bankruptcy protection to anyone residing in Canada who has a minimum amount of unsecured debt (usually $1,000 and higher).

-If you are one of the “honest but unfortunate debtors” (in the language of the federal Bankruptcy Insolvency Act, or BIA) that require protection from your creditors, you can work with our firm to get relief from your money pressures.
+If you are a “honest but unfortunate debtor” (in the language of the federal Bankruptcy Insolvency Act, or BIA) that requires protection from your creditors, you can work with our firm to get relief from your money pressures.
 We are licensed by the Office of the Superintendent of Bankruptcy (OSB) to administer the bankruptcy process.
-Only a licensed Bankruptcy Trustee can provide the legal protection you need.
+Only a Licensed Insolvency Trustee can provide the legal protection you need.

-As Trustees, we are required by law to explain all of your debt relief options to you.
+As Licensed Insolvency Trustees, we are required by law to explain all of your debt relief options to you.
 If circumstances require it, you can file for Bankruptcy protection from your creditors.
-But be aware that this may be only one of several options available to you (see our Consumer Proposal page for another legislative option available to you).
+But be aware that this may be only one of several debt relief options available to you (see our Consumer Proposal page for another legislative option available to you).
 Whatever option you choose, you will be under the protective umbrella of the Federal Government’s Bankruptcy Act.
-No unsecured creditor will be able to seize (i.e. garnishee) your wages or initiate any other collection action against you.
+No unsecured creditor will be able to seize (i.e. garnish) your wages or initiate any other collection action against you.
 In fact, they are not even allowed to communicate with you.
-The Trustee will handle all correspondence with your creditors from that point forwards, providing the relief you are legally entitled to.
+Your Insolvency Trustee will handle all correspondence with your creditors from that point forwards, providing the relief you are legally entitled to.

 To File Or Not To File For Bankruptcy?

 How do you know that it’s the right time to file for protection?
 Normally there are warning signs of financial hardship that become too hard to ignore.
 If you are behind on your minimum credit card payments each month, or borrowing from one type of credit to pay off a bit of another, those are major warning signs that you need some help to manage your debt.